marxus/cv/index.md

 - For sports and fun: rock climbing 🧗‍♂️, running 🏃‍♂️ and road cycling 🚴🏿

 ### 💼 Past Jobs:
-- 2009-2012 - NT Domain Administrator at Histadrut & Dror Israel Movement + in-house web-apps dev (acquired skill C#, .NET)
+- **2020-Today:** Drorsoft - (latest venture, still under construction) - cooperative - web dev and infrastructure as code dev-ops solutions for AWS

-- 2010-2013 - 4P-Tech (non existent anymore), small 6 person company for web development - (acquired skills Python, JS, Linux administration on the AWS EC2)
+- **2014-2019:** - ItMyWay - Salesforce integration company (acquired skills - salesforce apex, front-end React, google cloud engine)

-- 2014-2019 - ItMyWay - Salesforce integration company (acquired skills - salesforce apex, front-end React, google cloud engine)
+- **2010-2013:** - 4P-Tech (non existent anymore), small 6 person company for web development - (acquired skills Python, JS, Linux administration on the AWS EC2)

-- 2020- Drorsoft - (latest venture, still under construction) - cooperative - web dev and infrastructure as code dev-ops solutions for AWS
+- **2009-2012:** - NT Domain Administrator at Histadrut & Dror Israel Movement + in-house web-apps dev (acquired skill C#, .NET)

-- 2009- part of a volunteer group that supports HaNoar Haoved VeHalomed Movement and built many auxiliary in-house apps for CRM, budgeting, and membership registration. (lots of python, node, and linux/docker)
+- **2009-Today:** part of a volunteer group that supports HaNoar Haoved VeHalomed Movement and built many auxiliary in-house apps for CRM, budgeting, and membership registration. (lots of python, node, and linux/docker)

 - Most of my work was done solo or in a small development team (2-3 members). so I had to learn the entire relevant tech spectrum and roles.
 I have a very good understanding in software requirenment specification, DB Models, and deployment.

 - probably there are more stuff I did, some side projects and fooling around with code.

 ### 📨 Contact: